This post contains affiliate links. Please see our disclosure policy.

 - 1 tsp cane sugar

-- 4 servings of cooked basmati rice for serving
+- 4 servings cooked basmati rice, for serving

-- 4 servings of vegan naan bread for serving
+- 4 servings vegan naan bread, for serving

 - black pepper to taste

-- fresh lime juice and lime zest for garnish
+- fresh lime juice and lime zest, to garnish

 Oyster Mushrooms